cookies-xor-cream/HugoTest/content/posts/poetry/testing/a_mother_briefly.md

 I told her that she already had, she shook her head and stroked her palm,
-*"That's not a dymanic that we should've had",* and I watched her struggle to stay calm.
+*"That's not a dynamic that we should've had",* and I watched her struggle to stay calm.

 *"I just couldn't say no to seeing,*